-Lea Hangkofer is our managing director since October 2018.
-She continues to lead the company according to the principle “What we cannot produce in an environmentally friendly way, we do not produce”.
+His daughters Lea Hangkofer and Jule Ziesemann are now the managing directors and continue to run the company consistently according to the principle: “what we cannot produce in an eco-friendly way, we will not produce!

 “We are convinced that our values of treating nature and the environment with care and manufacturing our products exclusively from renewable raw materials also strike a chord with the younger generation!